wallerli/PLANiT/README.md

 # PLANiT

-An app for dividing and conquering concurrent projects into easily actionable tasks.

 [![Build][Build badge]][Build page]
 [![Generate APK][Generate APK badge]][Generate APK page]

 </div align="center">

-PLANiT is designed specifically for busy individuals juggling multiple timelines.
+PLANiT is a tool for dividing and conquering concurrent projects into easily actionable tasks.
+It is designed specifically for busy individuals juggling multiple timelines.
 It integrates a project system that breaks down into specific tasks.
 This allows for easy progress completion metrics and priority sorting ability, all while maintaining a sleek user interface design.

 PNANiT is a native app built for Android.